vossisboss/pvdjango/README.md

 ```

-Now save your code and run your first migration command, `python manage.py makemigrations`.
+Now save your code and run the migration commands `python manage.py makemigrations` and `python manage.py migrate`.
 You should get an error message that is similar to "Migration admin.0001_initial is applied before its dependency app.0001_initial on database 'default' ".
 Tables related to the `User` model in Django are some of the very first that are set up when you start a new project.
 So if you try to apply a custom version of the `User` model after the initial migration for your first app, you're going to get an error.

 How do we fix this then?
 There are a few different appraoches you can take.
 Because your project is still in development though and you're currently using the default sqlite database for working on it, one of the easiest approaches for beginners to learn is to reset the migrations.